Theatre and English BA

-In order to see the full range of possibilities for this joint honours degree, you will need to check out the information provided on this page as well as the English BA Programme pages.
+In order to see the full range of possibilities for this joint honours degree, please check out the information provided on this page as well as the English BA Programme pages.

 To prepare you for a future in the theatre and creative industries, writing, education, further study and research or many other career paths, the joint honours BA Theatre and English at Brunel will provide you with opportunities to develop:

-- Specific creative skills including: Acting, Applied Theatre, Devising, Digital Performance, Directing and Playwriting;
+- Acting, Directing, Applied Drama, Physical Theatre, Digital Performance, Musical Theatre and Playwriting;

 - The ability to read texts in increasingly complex and diverse ways, and to explore literature by looking at its structures and forms as well as the varying contexs in which it is produced and read;

 - Skills in critical thinking, as well as knowledge and understanding of the concepts and models used in the practice and study of theatre; theoretical debates arising from theatre as a live event; and current issues around the creative importance of theatre production;

 - Specialisms in a wide range of literature according to your own particular tastes and interests, be they in contemporary poetry, drama, fiction, literatures of the past or literatures form cultures remote from your own;

 - Skills for life and work including leadership, independent thinking, working with a team, research and presentation skills;

 - Creative thinking and solutions focused on the realities of the fast growing UK Creative Economy.

 Find out about the English side of this joint honours degree.

 Check out the videos below to learn more about what it’s like to study BA Theatre at Brunel’s Department of Arts and Humanities.